pierrecoiron1/Machine-Learning-Project-3/README.md

 With a single hidden layer network, there are 3 hidden layers:

--The Number of training iterations
+1. The Number of training iterations
--The Number of Nodes in the hidden layer
+2. The Number of Nodes in the hidden layer
--The Learning Rate
+3. The Learning Rate

 Unfortunatly, after several hours of tuning my 3 superparameters, I could never find a model that was very accuurate.
 However, just like the rubic asked for, I proved the concept of a single-hidden layered nueral network.